kgendler/CMPE252-ChatBot-Project-Team-7/README.md

 ## Team Members (Add Name Here)
 * Karl Gendler -- contributor.
+* Sajit Jumani -- contributor.
 * Phil Shirts -- contributor.

-* Sajit Jumani -- contributor.
+## Status
+This software is in pre-release and intended for educational purposes only.
+The list of understood inputs is below: